 The dashboard tracks both your metrics and their targets.
 A simple visual indicator of green (good), yellow (slightly below target), and red (well below target) quickly tells you and staff how you are doing on each metric.
 The dashboard also shows the difference between the YTD target and the year-end target.

-Another key component of the dashboard that’s not in the picture above is a comments section.
+Another key component of the dashboard is the comments section.
 The comments section allows you to communicate the “why” behind the “what” of the metric.
 You can talk about what’s working and what needs to be done.
 You can put the metric in the context of challenges in the market.

 The dashboard can be emailed to staff or uploaded on a company intranet.
 You can update it on a monthly or quarterly basis.